Kuniyo-Sueyoshi/PDX/data/EGAD00001004799/README.md

   - counts matrix

-# Procedures to obtain the expected data
+# Procedures to obtain the data (1),(2)
-1. Download fastq files "EGAF..."  using pyega3 according to the EGA instruction
+1. Download fastq files "EGAF..."  using pyega3 according to the EGA instruction.
+They are publicly available (but controlled) at [European Genome-Phenome Archive (EGA) with accession number "EGAD00001004799"](https://ega-archive.org/datasets/EGAD00001004799 "EGAD00001004799")
 - EGAD00001004799
   - EGAF00002399466
   - EGAF00002399467